- First try in the USSR.

 - Cameras are everywhere.
 Everywhere in public places.
 With aim of enforcement of law as any place will be under surveillance.
 Well, actually it is important here to be sure that this will lead to generation of common transparency and security society instead of society of total control.

 - No papers, no documents, no flash cards.
 To perform any action including visit to supermarket there will be no need to have banking card.
-Even now Amazon Go supermarkets a designed so the client needs to show his/her mobile phone at the entrance once and go shopping than.
+Even now Amazon Go supermarkets are designed so the client just needs to show his/her mobile phone at the entrance once and go shopping than.